 New Jersey’s Elections will occur on November 3rd, 2020.
 Below are available 2020 General Election odds concerning New Jersey political seats.
 In addition to one open Senate seat, New Jersey is looking to appoint 8 U.S. House Representatives, and several state official seats.

-Odds For Bob Menendez To Win New Jersey Senate Election -600
+Odds For Bob Menendez To Win New Jersey Senate Election TBA

-Odds For Bob Hugin To Win New Jersey General Election +400
+Odds For Field To Win New Jersey General Election TBA

 In 2016, Hillary Clinton won the state in the Presidential bid by a substantial margin.
 Democrats will likely try to find a candidate that can match that in the 2020 Presidential election.
 Betting on the Democratic primary is much like betting on the 2020 Presidential election but state specific.